Shahadat Hossain (actor)

 Md.
-Shahadat Hossain is a Bangladeshi actor and radio personality who acted in stage, television and films.
+Shahadat Hossain (born 9 November 1976) is a Bangladeshi actor and radio personality who acted in stage, television and films.
 He won National Film Award 2017 in Best Supporting Actor category for Gohin Baluchor.

 Early life and education

 Hossain was born on 9 November 1976 in Barisal.
 He passed SSC and HSC from Khulna.
 He completed his graduation in political science.
 He also completed MBA major in Human Resource Management.

 Career

 Hossain acted in stage during his school life.
 He joined Center for Asian Theatre in 1997.
 His made his debut in television drama in 2005.
 He played the role of Bahadur in Sisimpur.
 He won Lux RTV Star Awards 2016 in the Best Actor in Single Episode Drama and Telefilm category.

 Hossain also acted in films.
 Under Construction is his debut film.
 Sutopar Thikana is his first released film.
 Sutopar Thikana was released on in 2015.
 His film Under Construction was released 2016.
 His film Ekattorer Nishan was also released in 2016.

 Hossain's film Nuru Mia O Tar Beauty Driver was released in 2017.
 His film Gohin Baluchor was also released in 2017.
 He won National Film Award 2017 in Best Supporting Actor category for this film.
 He worked in a short film titled Performer in 2019.

 Besides films Hossain worked in Navana Group more than one years.
 He joined there in 2001.
 He also worked as a radio jockey in ABC Radio.
 He worked there in Behal Chourasta.